deanmlittle/solana-target-switcher/README.md

 ## Overview

-The **Solana Target Switcher** is a simple VSCode extension designed to help you quickly switch between your default Rust build target and the "solana" target.
-This is particularly useful for developers working with Solana projects who need to toggle between different build targets without manually editing configuration files.
+The **Solana Target Switcher** is a simple VSCode extension designed to help you quickly switch between your default Rust build target and the "solana" target OS.
+This is particularly useful for developers working on cross-platform Solana libraries and need to frequently toggle between different build targets but don't want tomanually setup/edit configuration files.

 ## Features